js-works/js-reactive/README.md

   Instead a general validation library like for example [js-spec](https://github.com/js-works/js-spec) can be used.

-- js-react-utils does support default properties (which will not be supported by future versions of React for function components out of the box any longer)
+- Forces to define an explicite display name (which will also be available in production)

 - Some additional helper functions